SATURDAY, MAY 2, 2026

 Who we are

 In 2009: This is where it all began.
 The journey from city slicker to rural bumpkin.
-As a farm intern, I first discovered wild leeks and foraging, all in the same breath.
+As a farm intern, Melissa first discovered foraging in a wild leek patch.

 10:00 AM – 4:30 PM